Nannk/Audio-Visualiser-Esp/README.md

 # Audio-Visualiser-Esp
-an Esp8266 project for visualing [cava](https://github.com/karlstav/cava) output on an oled display.
+An Esp8266 project for visualising [cava](https://github.com/karlstav/cava) output on an oled display.